genevate/style_guides/business/distributed_employees.md

   these issues can compound quickly.
 - Ensure distributed workers are empowered to do their job and do it well:
     - Ensure any potential roadblock and/or managerial intervention is removed.
-    - Ensure everyone has access to the required resources.
+    - Ensure everyone has access to required resources.
     - Give each employee a company credit card and allow them to use it within reason.
     - Allow everyone to take vacation when necessary/needed.
 Allow each to coordinate with team members on scheduling.